-At Monroe & King, P.A., our Jacksonville felony defense attorneys have extensive experience helping clients fight serious charges.
+At First Coast Criminal Defense, our Jacksonville felony defense attorneys have extensive experience helping clients fight serious charges.
 Our team gets to know the people we serve, building solid and trusting relationships with them.
 We take the time to fully investigate the alleged incident and explore all available legal avenues.
 Our approach allows us to develop personalized and robust legal strategies for our clients.
 Skilled trial lawyers, we can work toward obtaining favorable results inside and outside the courtroom.

 Felony Offenses in Florida

 Felonies are more serious crimes than misdemeanors.
 They include substantially dangerous or risky conduct that puts the lives and safety of others and the community at risk.